 What Would be a Preferred Hearing Aid Performance?

 Would a consumer select the same hearing aid performance as was recommended by an audiologist if given a choice among different signal processing schemes?
+The topic of a preferred hearing aid has been the topic of this series of posts over the last three weeks.

-Would the results be similar to those found in the U.S. if conducted with subjects in a different country – in this case, the Netherlands?
+Results from the past three posts were from a study conducted in the U.S. Would the results be similar to those found in the U.S. if conducted with subjects in a different country – in this case, the Netherlands?
 Individual algorithm preferences in the Netherlands showed the same inconsistency between the subject algorithm preferences versus those recommended by a group of audiologists.
 Because individual algorithm preferences in the Netherlands showed the same inconsistency between audiologists’ recommendations and subject preferences, they will not be duplicated here.
 Instead, a few graphs have been selected to provide additional information not measured in the U.S. study.

 Subject algorithm preferences between the two countries for first and second rank order are shown in Figure 1.
 The Clarity algorithm was ranked highest for first and second choice by subjects in The Netherlands.
 In the U.S., the Comfort and Clarity algorithms were rank ordered the same, with both being the preferred algorithms.
 The Comfort algorithm showed the greatest difference between the two countries.
 There seems to be no logical explanation for this.
 In general, the results show that there appears to be little consistency in how subjects rank order the algorithms they prefer, regardless of country.